 The Institute for Patient-Centered Initiatives and Health Equity at the GW Cancer Center will educate patients and caregivers impacted by breast and other cancers to identify providers who are culturally sensitive, improve their health literacy and advocate for themselves and their loved ones in shared decision-making.
 We will also train health care clinicians, administrators and other professionals to support patient engagement, enhance patient-provider communication and engage in culturally sensitive practices.
 At the core of our approach is intersectionality, as individuals who identify with more than one vulnerable group (minority race/ethnicity, minority sexual orientation or gender identity, low income, etc.) may be at elevated risk for poor health outcomes.

-From October 2017-June 2018, multidisciplinary teams from 25 organizations will complete the multi-phase training program, which includes a self-paced online course, a two-day workshop in Washington, D.C. and technical assistance from renowned faculty in creating and implementing a quality improvement plan.
+From October 2017-June 2018, multidisciplinary teams will complete the multi-phase training program, which includes a self-paced online course, a two-day workshop in Washington, D.C. and technical assistance from renowned faculty in creating and implementing a quality improvement plan.

 Questions?
 Email us at firstname.lastname@example.org